-To receive a VCI response packet, a call-back function must be defined as a member function of the class my\initiator.
-This call-back function (named vci\rsp\received() in the example), must be linked to the p\vci\init port, and is executed each time a VCI response packet is received on the p\vci\init port.
+To receive a VCI response packet, an interface function must be defined as a member function of the class my\initiator.
+This function (named vci\rsp\received() in the example), must be linked to the p\vci\init port, and is executed each time a VCI response packet is received on the p\vci\init port.
 The function name is not constrained, but the arguments must respect the following prototype: